Part 1 in a series of articles about Project Loom.

 In the above diagram, we can see Program1 finishing before Program2 can start, but there are gaps between bursts

 So all the time during which a processor is waiting for I/O (polling, busy waiting) rather than “crunching numbers”, is wasted.

 Schedulers to the rescue!

-Processes won’t spin on I/O but rather be parked, while another process would be allocated CPU time.
+Processes wouldn’t spin on I/O anymore but rather be parked, while another process would be allocated CPU time.
 Time-sharing allows concurrency: the illusion of parallelism and efficient use of physical resources.